This page lists resources we have produced or contributed to.

 MARA: the world’s first iPad app for dance movement assessment.
 More information

-If you would like to see our the full Framework for Dance-Movement Assessment, please email us.
+If you would like to see our the full Outcomes Framework for Dance Movement Therapy, please email us.

 Publications for sale

 Jordan, A., Searle, S. & Dunphy, K. (2017).
 The dance of life with Aboriginal and Torres Strait Islander peoples.
 In Guthrie, J., S. Mullane & E. Loughlin (Eds).
 Dance Therapy Collections 4. pp. 51-66.
 Melbourne: Dance Movement Therapy Association.
 ISBN 978-0-646-96859-9.

 Dunphy, K., J. Guthrie & E. Loughlin (Eds) (2009).
 Dance Therapy Collections 3, Melbourne: DTAA.

 Dunphy, K. & Scott, J. (2003), Freedom to Move: Movement and Dance for People with Intellectual Disabilities.
 Sydney: Elsevier.

 Dunphy, K. (1999).
 Dance and Disability: Current research and practice, in Guthrie, J. & E. Loughlin (Eds).
 Dance Therapy Collections 2.
 Melbourne: DTAA.

 Dunphy, K. & Ware, V. (in press).
 Dance and quality of life in indigenous cultures in Australasia.
 In Bond, K. & S. Gardner (eds).
 Dance and the Quality of Life.
 Springer.

 Dunphy, K. (2018).
 Theorising arts participation as a social change mechanism.
 In B. Bartleet & L. Higgins (Eds.).
 The Oxford Handbook of Community Music, London: Oxford Press. pp. 301-321.